stax76/MediaInfo.NET/README.md

 Usage
 -----

-Open media files with the context menu in File Explorer or via drag & drop or from the app context menu.
+Open media files with the context menu in Windows File Explorer or via drag & drop or via context menu.

 The theme colors are not hard coded but defined in Settings.xml.

-Developers can enable raw view to show parameter names as they are used in the MediaInfo API.
+Developers can enable raw view to show the parameter names as they are used in the MediaInfo API.

 MediaInfo.NET registers itself in the registry at: